joric/oneliners/README.md

         0
 ```

-Notice no return operator here, can be anything (e.g. `pass`), as the function returns None.
+This is 1-symbol solution.
+Notice no return operator here, can be `pass`, as function returns None.
 You can also write:

 ```python
 class Solution:isStrictlyPalindromic=not_